NerdWalletOSS/AB/DT/README.txt

 6) You must have a file called sample_input.json.
 This is used as an input to the /MakeFeatureVector API as a debugging check

+7) You must have a file called sample_output.json which is what Classify will return when called with sample_input.json

 -------

 How to use: